View Karen Hamer's Obituary on uticaod.com and share memories

 Karen is survived by her two sons James Hamer Jr. and Joseph Hamer, Atlanta, GA/Utica, NY, sister Joanne (Robert Walaszewski) Edgewater, FL, dedicated ex-husband James M. Hamer Sr. of New Hartford, NY, her two beloved nieces Anne and Jennifer Walaszewski, Orlando, FL, Aunt Tecla Kondzielawa, Utica, NY, Uncle Joseph Dylik, Norman, OK, Frank Loin (Virginia), Deerfield, NY, Walter Loin (Paula), New Hartford, NY), and two adorable cats Monkey and Bear.

 Karen also had and leaves many special friends throughout her life.
 Too many to think of.
-Best friend Carol Speciale, who she grew up with and remained close to this day.
+Best friend Carol Speciale and her husband, Harry, who she grew up with and remained close to this day.
 Irene Kurtelawicz, nurse and movie buddy.
 Cindy Florenz, her casino buddy and other important casino pals.
-Pam Rukavena.
-LouAnn Lonis.
-Neighbors Millie and Cindy Tamer, Sandy, Margaret, Rona, Lee, Her hairstylist Mary Ellen Shaw, Chris Foster, Judy Mattson, Dorothy from Germany, Sharon Lynch, Kevin Eichler (RIP), Danny Boyle and all kind people in the world she interacted with.
+Carol Siuta, Dick and Barbara Jordan, Bob Abrams, Pam Rukavena, LouAnn Lonis, the Spaziani family, Neighbors Millie and Cindy Tamer, Sandy, Margaret, Rona, Lee, her hairstylist Mary Ellen Shaw, Chris Foster, Judy Mattson, Dorothy from Germany, Sharon Lynch, Kevin Eichler (RIP), Danny Boyle and all kind people in the world she interacted with.

-Relatives and friends are invited to attend her Mass of Christian Burial which will be celebrated on Saturday at 10 AM at Holy Trinity Church, Utica.
-Those who wish may call from 4-7 PM on Friday (today) at the Kowalczyk Funeral Home, 1156 Lincoln Avenue, Utica.
-Burial will take place in Holy Trinity Cemetery in the spring at the convenience of the family.

 Light a candle at www.kowalczykfuneralhomes.com.